zbo14/comit/README.md

 ## Description
-Comit provides an infrastructure through which citizens view, submit, and find issues in their local area (e.g. service requests, complaints, other TBD).
-Submitted text and media (images, video) are appended to a decentralized ledger (i.e. the blockchain) and sent to a live feed.
+Comit provides an infrastructure through which citizens view, submit, and find issues in their area (e.g. service requests, complaints, other types TBD).
+Submitted text and media (images, video) are appended to a decentralized, censorship-resistant ledger (the blockchain) and sent to a live application feed.

 ## Installation
 - Download and install [Go](https://golang.org/dl/)